 Following this we made our way back to the Dar via the alternate route.

 Having hit on this choice we determined to go to the main post office in the Ville Nouvelle and send it on its way.
 We took a petit taxi (Fiat Uno, damn small).
-I asked the driver if the PO was open and he seemed to say yes.
-In any case he took us there but then on arrival told us it was closed.
-Nice one, but it is Saturday.
+I asked the driver if the

 Note to waste the fare, we asked to go to the train station which turned out to be just around the corner.
 The fare was negligible, maybe $1.40.
 At the train station we purchased our tickets for our onward journey two days hence, thus relieving Joan of another worry (the LP had advised getting tickets early, but our housekeeper said at time of travel is okay and Joan holds to the LP).
 It was a very nice new train station, all in white.
 We walked around a bit in the new part of town, with its wide streets, some of which were lined with gum trees.

 We were looking for a café to have some coffees.
 We saw many cafes, but were put off by the fact that almost all of them had a strictly male clientele.
-We had noticed this in Marrakech and Meknes too, but here in the non-tourist area it was much more pronounced.
-We eventually found one that also had a few women so got our heart starters there.
+We had noticed this in Marrakech and

 We had intended to go on to Borj Nord mentioned earlier, but by now it was overcast and dull, so we just took another taxi back to the medina and home.

 Even though we didn’t do much today, we had an enjoyable time wandering in the souks, This is the first day that Joan has felt comfortable navigating the lanes in the souks and dodging the mules and donkeys.
 This is a big deal.
-We have both now reached the stage here in Morocco where we are finally at ease with the totally different way of life in the medinas.
+We have both now reached the stage here in

 On the way back up (while it’s a considerable ascent, it’s gentle but steady – very healthy) to dinner at the blue gate, we encountered the law, standing in the middle of the street, remonstrating with friends of the young man in custody, who we could observe was handcuffed.
 At the same time, the cop grabbed at a young lad zooming down the street and nearly succeeded in pulling him off his bicycle.
 The make use of the relative absence of people to have some fun.